 As his treatment progressed at the General Hospital Mr. Irwin gradually forced his body and limbs back to activity.
 Finally he was able to make it from his bed to a wheelchair.
-A fews weeks lattion Hospital.
-He arrived at the hospital in his wheelchair.
+A fews weeks later he tried out a pair of crutches.